michuW93/microsoft_azure_fundamentals/README.md

 In past IT expenses have been considered a Capital Expenditure.

 # Types of Cloud Computing Services
-Infrastructure as a Service(IaaS), Platform as a Service(PaaS) don't allow to configure OS but e.g provide ability to scale the platform automatically and Software as a Service(SaaS)
+Infrastructure as a Service(IaaS), Platform as a Service(PaaS) don't allow to configure OS but e.g provide ability to scale the platform automatically and Software as a Service(SaaS).
+In SaaS you are only responsible for configuring SaaS solution.
+Software as a service allows users to connect to and use cloud-based apps over the Internet.
+Common examples are email and calendaring.
 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/on_premise_iaas_paas_saas.png?raw=true)

 comparing to pizza: